 - 1 10-bit ADC

-The firmware template (present in the github repository) writte in C for ESP8266 following the Arduino style coding allow to interact with the node using JSON messages and the MQTT protocol.
+The firmware template (present in the GitHub repository) written in C for ESP8266 following the Arduino style coding allow interacting with the node using JSON messages and the MQTT protocol.

-In the normal working the node collect informations and send messages (e.g. with information coming from a sensor) on the queue iot/T/esp8266/I/—CHIPID—/D/sensor/F/json.
+In the normal working, the node collects information and send messages (e.g. with information coming from a sensor) on the queue

 The WIFI connection is managed with a captive portal, when the ESP board don’t recognize the know wifi network, the same board emulate an access point and allow the configuration via a captive portal, then the credentials are stored in hardware and the board rebooted.

-The firmware allow a debug via serial port in order to debug the firmware via the USB connector.
+The firmware allows a debug via serial port in order to debug the firmware via the USB connector.

 Boostrap3 theme and custom tables completed the scenario allowing to write a clear interface for: